 This discussion paper examines the current state of end of life and palliative care for people with dementia and their families.
-The important role that State and Territory Governments have to play is examined, and recommendations are provided to improve the provision of quality end of life and palliative care to people with dementia, their families and carers.
+The important role that State and Territory Governments have to play is examined, and recommendations are provided to improve the provision of quality end of life and palliative care to people with dementia and their families.

-The impact of dementia
+The Impact of dementia

-Dementia is the term used to describe the symptoms of a large group of neurocognitive diseases that cause a progressive decline in a person's functioning, including thinking, behaviour and physical functioning.
+Dementia is the term used to describe the symptoms of a large group of illnesses that cause a progressive decline in a person's functioning, including thinking, behaviour and physical functioning.
 There are many types of dementia, including Alzheimer's disease, vascular dementia, and frontotemporal dementia.
 There are currently more than 447,000 Australians living with dementia.
 Without a significant medical breakthrough, that number is expected to increase to more than one million by 2058.3